MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 To see all resource providers, and the registration status for your subscription:

 1. Sign in to the [Azure portal](https://portal.azure.com).
+1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your workforce tenant from the **Directories + subscriptions** menu.
 1. On the Azure portal menu, search for **Subscriptions**.
-Select it from the available options.
 1. Select the subscription you want to view.
 1. On the left menu, under **Settings**, select **Resource providers**.
 1. Select the **microsoft.insights** resource provider, and select **Register**.